+We have the experience and insight needed to present a compelling argument to an appellate court at any level.
 Our lawyers have appeared before the Supreme Court of the United States – in oral argument and on brief – in scores of cases, winning several landmark decisions.
 Our lawyers also have appeared hundreds of times before the U.S. Courts of Appeals (in all circuits) and numerous state appellate courts.
-Among our lawyers are former law clerks for federal or state judges.
-Others have served in the U.S. Solicitor General’s Office, as state Attorneys General, as state Solicitor General, and as Deputy Associate Solicitor for Special Appellate and Supreme Court Litigation in the U.S. Department of Labor.
-This wealth of experience has enabled our lawyers to hone the skills necessary to reverse a setback in the trial court or to sustain a trial court victory against an aggressive appellate challenge.
+Among our lawyers are former law clerks for federal or state judges, a former state attorney general, two former state solicitors general and a former high-ranking appellate lawyer from the U.S. Department of Labor (Deputy Associate Solicitor for Special Appellate and Supreme Court Litigation).
+Our lawyers have spoken on appellate advocacy at seminars and law schools throughout the country.
+Our attorneys also serve on select court and bar committees with responsibility for studying and revising the rules of appellate procedure.

 We have advocated for our clients in appellate courts on a wide range of issues, including the First Amendment and other constitutional provisions, legislative challenges, commercial litigation, utility rate cases, maritime matters, insurance coverage and bad faith issues, labor and employment, education law, and a host of other matters.

 Our appellate practice takes various forms, depending on the needs of the client.
 We routinely represent parties on appeal after representing them in the trial court.
 In other cases, we have been brought into a case only after trial.
 In still other cases, we have filed amicus curiae briefs, so that our clients can be heard on legal issues of importance to them even when they are not formal parties to the case.
 In addition, our lawyers often assist in preparing other lawyers for oral arguments before the U.S. Supreme Court, and various appellate courts.